Balquhidder to Edinburgh - Route

-The Silver route is to take the Sustrans NR76 route from Stirling, via Alloa, Clackmannan, Kincardine, Culross to Limekilns.
+The easiest way is to cycle along the Sustrans NR76 route from Stirling, via Alloa, Clackmannan, Kincardine, Culross to Limekilns.

-From Limekilns you cross the Forth Road Bridge and drop down to South Queensferry for a welcome visit to the Hawes Inn, where it all started.
+From Limekilns you cross the Forth Road Bridge and drop down to South Queensferry for a welcome visit to the Hawes Inn (below the Forth Rail Bridge), where it all started.